-"F"Deferrable: Can be placed on hold until after 7-year period but supports community development goals.
+"F" -- Deferrable: Can be placed on hold until after 7-year period but supports community development goals.

-No projects were ranked as Deferrable in the 2021 - 2027 CIP.
+III.C.
+Replace Engine 3 - 2027.
+The fire department will be seeking to replace Engine-3 which will be 21 years old when it gets replaced.
+This vehicle was purchased without stainless steel body which has caused significant corrosion issues.
+This vehicle has been out for corrosion issues and repainting, and it will again need corrosion repair and painting before it is replaced.
+This vehicle has served the department well and seen significant use during its time in service.
+In the coming year it will be moved to third due because of its age and need for ongoing maintenance.

-"R"Research: Pending results of ongoing research, planning, and coordination.
+"R" -- Research: Pending results of ongoing research, planning, and coordination.

-Several projects listed under Necessary and Desirable above will require additional research
+Several projects listed under Necessary and Desirable above will require additional research, including:

-including:

-II.
+- II.
 A. Animal Control Shelter

-X. D. Memorial School Boiler Replacement

-X. E. Memorial School Roof Replacement
+- IV.A.
+3.5 Yard 4-Wheel Loader

+- IV.B.
+66,000 GVW 10-Wheel Dump Truck

+- V.A.
+Transfer Trailer with Live Floor

-X. F. PES Air Conditioning System
+- X. F. PES Air Conditioning System

-X. G. PES Asphalt Parking Lot & Roadways
+- X. G. PES Asphalt Parking Lot & Roadways

-Х. Н. PHS Student Parking Lot Replacement
+- X.E.
+PHS Student Parking Lot Replacement

-"I"Inconsistent: Conflicts with an alternative project/solution scheduled by the CIP.
+"I" --Inconsistent: Conflicts with an alternative project/solution scheduled by the CIP.
 Contrary to land use planning or community development goals.

-No projects were ranked as Inconsistent in the 2021 - 2027 CIP.
+No projects were ranked as Inconsistent in the 2022 - 2028 CIP.